didiersmith/steve/chapters/xavier.md

 "Yes, you have to come."

-Xavier was annoyed.
-"I've just made the most significant technological advance in two decades and you want me to go to a stupid dinner party?"
+"I've just made the biggest technological advance in two decades and you want me to go to a stupid dinner party?"

 "You haven't been reading the news, have you?"

 "No, why?"

 His dad sighed.
+"You need to pay attention to what's going on outside your lab.
+There's more to life than circuits."

+Xavier rolled his eyes.

-"You need to pay attention to what's going on outside your lab," he said.
-"There's more to life than circuits.
-New Sealand has gone to hell.
-The PR's basically bankrupt.
-They're pinning the blame on Russell, who's fled to Stacy's palace.
-Now, a colour revolution has kicked off in the TD and the PR is five minutes away from declaring war.
-Stacy's asked us for help.
+"New Sealand has gone to hell," his dad continued.
+"The PR's bankrupt.
+Russell's fled to Stacy's palace.
+A revolution's kicked off in the TD and rebels are threatening to lynch them.
 Let's go."

-"Oh," responded Xavier, and paused a few seconds to process the new information.
+Oh.

-"What are we supposed to do?" he asked.
+"What are we supposed to do?"
+Xavier asked.

-"I don't know," his dad replied.
-"But when your mates ask for help, you help."
+"Not sure.
+But when your mates need help, you help."

-As they ran to their family's personal hyperloop station, Xavier watched his dad hurriedly mutter into his phone.
+As they ran to their family's personal hyperloop station, the voice shared its opinions.

-"A hundred kilos of ammo.
-Six railguns, fully automatic, fully charged."

-The hyperloop shuttle was waiting in the station.
-On the floor, the railguns and ammo were materializing in front of their eyes.
-Once they fully solidified, Vincent smacked the button on the shuttle wall and the doors closed.

-Xavier closed his eyes as the shuttle accelerated away from their homestead, to Stacy's palace in the Theocratic Dominion.
+"Where the feck are you going?"

+"Family business," Xavier thought back.

+"Your family business is nanoscale manufacturing!
+Get back in the lab!"

+They reached the station and his dad opened a trap door built into the floor.
+"Xavier!
+Stop gawking and help me!" he shouted as he pulled railguns and ammunition out of the micro-armory.

+"Sorry," Xavier thought as he loaded the weapons into the hyperloop shuttle.
+"I don't even know who you are."